Baton Rouge Perio Logo

 When molars are removed from the upper jaw, air pressure from the air cavity in the maxilla (maxillary sinus), causes resorption of the bone that formerly helped the teeth in place.
 As a result, the sinuses become enlarged, a condition called hyperpneumatized sinus.

 This condition usually develops over several years, and may result in insufficient bone for the placement of dental implants.
 Drs.
-Markle or Herman can perform a procedure called a “sinus lift” that can treat enlarged sinuses.
+Herman or Biner can perform a procedure called a “sinus lift” that can treat enlarged sinuses.

 Why should I replace missing teeth?